-1. Create an Intention
+1. Create an intention

-2. Ditch the Format
+2. Ditch the format

-3. Find the Perfect Moment
+3. Find the perfect moment

 When you can’t figure out what to sing, try considering when to sing.
 Run the instrumental.
 Each time, introduce vocals at a different part of the meter.
-A good place to start is right on the 1-count.
+A good place to start is right on the first beat.
 How does it feel to come in on the upbeat?
-A lot of popular songs have vocals that drop on 4, before the first downbeat.
+A lot of popular songs have vocals that drop before the first downbeat.
 Try them all.
 If your intention is clear, there will be an obvious choice, and that small piece of the puzzle might be all you need to enter a state of flow.
 Identifying the ideal entry point can also help shape a phrase’s melody and cadence.

-4. Rhythmic Phrasing
+4. Rhythmic phrasing

-5. Zero Tolerance Policy
+5. Zero tolerance policy

-6. Don’t Fear Space
+6. Don’t fear space

-7. Experiment with Vocal Hook
+7. Experiment with vocal hooks

 A vocal hook is to be cherished.
 Squeeze the fruit and revel in its sweet, melodic nectars.
 Tune it up an octave and add some filters for a little ear candy.
 Sustain a vocal theme in the verse by replicating it with an electric guitar or synth.
-Slice off a couple words and repeat them as a post-chorus.
+Slice off a couple of words and repeat them as a post-chorus.
 No one ever hurt their track by making it easier for people to sing along.